GontzalLopez/GontzalLopez.github.io/_pages/cv.md

 Professional experience
 ======

+* 2024-Present: Assistant Professor & Researcher
+  * University of the Basque Country - Faculty of Engineering - Bilbao, Department of Energy Engineering
-* 2023-Present: Lecturer & Researcher
+* 2023-2024: Lecturer & Researcher
   * University of the Basque Country - Faculty of Engineering - Bilbao, Department of Energy Engineering
 * 2022-2023: Research Technician
   * Basque Center for Applied Mathematics - Mathematical Design, Modelling and Simulations